 The 7700R2X2 Series comes with a companion rear plate that occupies one slot in the frame.
-For information on inserting the module into the frame see the 7700FR chapter section 3.
+For information on inserting the module into the frame see section 3 of the 7700FR chapter.

 Figure 2-1: 7700R2X2-HD Series Rear IO Modules